-Take a minute from your busy routine and check whether you are fully aware of the cookie consent requirements under the General Data Protection Regulation (GDPR) law?
-Being a business or a website owner, do you respect your user’s privacy?
-Have you specified terms and conditions along with a privacy policy for your consumers?
-Well, I guess it’s time to become aware of the importance of protecting personal data, so let’s get started.
-GDPR cookies are regarding security checks.
+Take a minute from your busy routine to check whether you know the cookie consent requirements under the General Data Protection Regulation (GDPR) law.
+Do you respect the privacy of your users as a business or website owner?
+Have you specified terms and conditions and a privacy policy for your consumers?

-Wait!
 Do you know what cookies are?

 Overlooking other technologies